Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 The `refreshLeaf`#sub(`d`) procedure is similar to `refreshLeaf`#sub(`e`), with appropriate changes to accommodate the dequeuer.

-== Optimized LTQueue for distributed context
+== LTQueueV2 - Optimized LTQueue for distributed context <slotqueue>

 === Motivation